Join the community!

-All commits related to an issue should be made to the issue branch(es).
+All commits related to an issue should be made in its dedicated branch.

 #X Description of commitwhere

-Any commit to master, that is merged to master, or that defines an issue deliverable should follow a complete run of the relevant modules / directories' build scripts (e.g.,
+Any commit to master, that is merged to master, or that defines an issue deliverable should follow a complete run of the relevant build scripts (e.g.,

 Crafting good commit messages is crucial to the history of work on a project being clear and readable.
-In this sense, a good commit message:
+A good commit message:

 This post by Chris Beams has an excellent discussion of what makes a good commit message.

-When work on an issue is complete, the assignee should create a pull request by selecting the issue branch on the
+When work on an issue is complete, the assignee should create a pull request by clicking

 The title of the pull request should be